fj0r/npup/README.md

 ## Features
 - the metadata declaration in a separate `manifest.yml`
 - declares dependency in `pkgs` fields
-    - require: other npkg
+    - require: other npup
-    - use: npkg for build phase
+    - use: npup for build phase
     - include: os, defs, pip, npm, cargo, etc
 - custom package declaration in `defs` field
     - update version number in `data.yml '